-or the "hedging response."
-Examples of this response can be seen in Jeffrey (1956), Mitchell (2004),8 Betz (2013), and Edenhofer and Kowarsch (2015).
+This second line of attack on Premise (6) is a classic response to both Rudner's argument and the AIR that has been called the "deferred decision response" or the "hedging response."
+Examples of this response can be seen in Jeffrey [1956], Mitchell [2004], Betz [2013], and (perhaps the best version) Edenhofer and Kowarsch [2015].
 These responses argue that, though it is necessary to weigh inductive risks in order to reach conclusions about hypothesis acceptance or rejection, it is not an essential part of scientific work to reach such conclusions.
 Instead, scientists can defer decisions about acceptance to the context of application, providing instead all the relevant information (such as probabilities of the hypothesis given the evidence) that they would use to make such decisions.
-The conclusions that scientists do (or should) reach (or, at least, assert in public) are suitably hedged in such a way as to putatively avoid inductive risks entirely.
-Thus, premise (6) is rejected.
+The conclusions that scientists do (or should)